 Make your way down to Ricciotti where you can savour homemade Italian specialities and dine by the Singapore River.
-From north to south Italy, there are many traditional regional dishes that are vegetarian or vegan and Ricciotti offers various options including Gnocchi, Aglio e Olio, Bruschetta, Arrabbiata, Caponata, Pesto Siciliano, Pomodoro Fresco e Basilico, Focaccia Pugliese and many more.
+From north to south Italy, there are many traditional regional dishes that are vegetarian or vegan and Ricciotti offers various vegetarian food options including Gnocchi, Aglio e Olio, Bruschetta, Arrabbiata, Caponata, Pesto Siciliano, Pomodoro Fresco e Basilico, Focaccia Pugliese and many more.

 At Ricciotti, "Fettuccine al Ragù dell’Orto" is the incredibly flavourful vegan version of the traditional Bolognese, made instead with Mediterranean vegetables and herbs in tomato sauce with organic EVO oil.
 Ricciotti also offers inventive thin-crust pizzas, complemented with a lengthy collection of Italian wines, cocktails, premium whiskies and craft beers.

 Address: 20 Upper Circular Road, B1-49/50 The Riverwalk, Singapore 058416